Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Introduction

 Nuclear energy stands at an inflection point.
 Decarbonization targets demand flexible, load-following support to renewable-heavy grids, while small modular reactors (SMRs) promise deployment in remote environments with reduced staffing, supporting mission profiles (military bases, disaster relief, deep-space exploration) that legacy plants were never designed for.
-Digital twins and high-fidelity simulators now generate synthetic operational data at unprecedented scale~\cite{imron2019development,huff2020pyrk,kobayashi2024deeponet,hossain2025virtual}.
-Yet nuclear control architectures remain frozen in a 1970s paradigm: plant-specific proportional-integral-derivative (PID) loops, manually tuned supervisory logic, and model-predictive controllers that require online optimization and cannot transfer across reactor designs~\cite{hu2022mpc,huang2023heatpipe,mostafa2024improved}.
-The nuclear industry has access to orders of magnitude more synthetic training data than it can exploit, yet control design remains a bespoke, plant-by-plant exercise—a \textbf{paradigm mismatch} rather than a computational bottleneck.
-Machine learning has delivered transformative gains in perception~\cite{lee2021convolutional}, diagnostics~\cite{chae2022graph,kobayashi2024explainable,hossain2024sensor}, and document processing~\cite{al2024scalable,lee2025assistant}, but has been systematically excluded from \emph{actuation}: the task that matters most.
+Digital twins and high-fidelity simulators now generate synthetic operational data at unprecedented scale~\cite{imron2019development,huff2015pyrk,kobayashi2024deeponet,hossain2025virtual}.
+Yet nuclear control architectures remain frozen in a 1970s paradigm: plant-specific proportional-integral-derivative (PID) loops, manually tuned supervisory logic, and model-predictive controllers that require online optimization and cannot transfer across reactor designs~\cite{hu2022model,huang2023model,mostafa2024improved}.
+The nuclear industry has access to orders of magnitude more synthetic training data than it can exploit, yet control design remains a bespoke, plant-by-plant exercise—a paradigm mismatch rather than a computational bottleneck.
+Machine learning has delivered transformative gains in perception~\cite{lee2021convolutional}, diagnostics~\cite{chae2022graph,kobayashi2024explainable,hossain2024sensor}, and document processing~\cite{al2024scalable,lee2025large}, but has been systematically excluded from \emph{actuation}: the task that matters most.
 The reason is fundamental: conventional supervised learning optimizes Euclidean distance in parameter space, implicitly assuming safety is a smooth, convex function of control inputs.
 It is not.
 Reactor safety resides on a low-dimensional, disjoint solution manifold embedded within a high-dimensional, brittle action space.
-Minimizing parameter error does not guarantee convergence to this manifold; only outcome-centric scaling provides the thermodynamic pressure required to collapse the model onto the safe subspace.
+Minimizing parameter error does not guarantee convergence to this manifold; outcome-centric scaling, by contrast, directly rewards strategies that succeed in closed-loop execution and therefore concentrates probability mass on the reliable sub-region of the action space.